In this article, you’re going to learn how student loan interest is calculated in 3 simple and easy steps.

 How to calculate the total cost of a student loan?

 The true cost of a student loan is what you paid off in actuality.
-So for calculating that if your monthly payments are even like $550 a month for 10 years then you need to multiply all of them with 120 and you get the answer.
+So for calculating that if your monthly payments are even like $550 a month for 10 years then you need to multiply all of them by 120 and you get the answer.

-What are the COVID19 student loan interest benefits?
+What are the COVID-19 student loan interest benefits?

 There are a number of student loan-related benefits announced by the US government.
 Here is a list of a few of them.

-- The final extension of the loan is announced by the US Department of education on August 6, 2021, applicable until January 31, 2022.
+- The final extension of the loan is announced by the US Department of Education on August 6, 2021, applicable until January 31, 2022.

-- US Department of education will automatically set your interest rate to 0% after March 13, 2021, if you are eligible.
+- US Department of Education will automatically set your interest rate to 0% after March 13, 2021, if you are eligible.

 - They automatically suspend your payments from March 13, 2021, till Jan 31, 2022, if you’re eligible.